tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 that can be easily picked up from repeated exposure providing context is completely unnecessary in my opinion.
 Often you can understand the meaning of a concrete noun even without a dictionary.
-To understand what `猫` means, it's enough to look at a photo of it.
+To understand what <span title="ねこ ー a cat">猫</span> means, it's enough to look at a photo of it.

 The time saved by using SWCs for nouns outweighs the benefits of using sentence cards because one can add many more SWCs than sentence cards